cfrench575/cfrench575.github.io/content/posts/image-classifier-fastai-pytorch.md

 While code for the neural network is sufficient for accessing and validating the model, it may be helpful to demonstrate the efficacy of the model in a simple user interface - this will allow others to easily test the model and potentially assist with prototyping.
 Python's [flask](https://flask.palletsprojects.com/en/3.0.x/) package is a fast and simple way to create a web application where others will be able to use your image classification model, and can be deployed for free using [fly.io](https://fly.io/docs/languages-and-frameworks/python/).

-Visit this [link](https://cnn-sevenwonders-app.fly.dev/) to test out the convolutional neural network created using the above code from this article.
+Visit this [link](https://cnn-sevenwonders-app.fly.dev/) to test out the convolutional neural network created using the above code from this article (please allow about 30 seconds for the model to load).
 See the full code for the Flask application in this [github repo](https://github.com/cfrench575/cnn_sevenwonders_app).

 {{< html >}}
 <br>